 Mawash-geri (literally: “go-around kick”), the roundhouse kick, traces a large, arcing path towards its target, as opposed to the purely linear techniques which we have shown you up until now.
 Because of this, roundhouse kicks look spectacular, and frequently appear in movies and television.
 Roundhouse kicks were what you pictured yourself doing in your own internal cinema when you decided to learn karate.
 Don’t lie.
 However, before we indulge your fantasies, you need to take three heaping doses of reality:

 - Never perform roundhouse kicks with the rear leg.
 Though rear-leg roundhouse kicks are powerful and spectacular, their semicircular paths are, by definition, π-times longer than those of front kicks.
 As a result, rear-leg roundhouse kicks will take about three times longer to perform than front kicks of equal speed.
 This is why rear-leg roundhouse kicks are the absolute easiest techniques to block; they are impossible not to telegraph.
-While, training to develop speedy techniques can mitigate the hard limits which geometry imposes, they can never be completely eliminated.
+Training to develop speedy techniques can only mitigate the hard limits which geometry imposes; this limit can never be completely eliminated.
 Since the front leg is, by definition, closer to the opponent, it travels along a shorter path, and requires less time to reach its target.

 - Round or circular techniques should never be the first in a series of attacks.
 Roundhouse kicks work better as follow-up techniques, because they have a slightly longer range.
 When the opponent is struck by linear technique, they may be knocked back -- not far -- but just far enough to put them in range of a roundhouse kick.